diginov/craft-sentry-logger/README.md

 This optional parameter is an array of HTTP status codes that this log target is NOT interested in.
 This is a shortcut for the `except` parameter to make it easier.
 Defaults to `403` and `404`, meaning that `yii\web\HttpException:403` and `yii\web\HttpException:404` categories will be excluded from the `categories` parameter.

+### `exceptPatterns`

+This optional parameter is an array of search patterns (regex) that this log target is NOT interested in.
+Defaults to empty, meaning no uninteresting search patterns.
+These search patterns are tested against the message of an exception, error or warning.
+This is useful for filtering out messages sent without an exception code such as those sent by the `Craft::error()` and `Craft::warning()` methods.

 ## Credits